-When one thinks of an apple it isn’t the vibrant green color of the McIntosh apple that jumps to mind, nor is it the mottled red and yellow stripes of the Fuji Apple, no indeed.
-The apple that comes to mind, is the Red Delicious apple.
-The Red Delicious is so engrained in our minds as what an apple look likes, that if you ask a child to draw an apple, without question it’s going to be the red crayon they reach for.
+When one thinks of an apple it isn’t the vibrant green color of the Granny Smith apple that jumps to mind, nor is it the mottled red and yellow stripes of the Fuji Apple.
+No, indeed.
+The apple that comes to mind is the Red Delicious apple.
+The Red Delicious is so ingrained in our minds as what an apple looks like, that if you ask a child to draw an apple, without question it’s going to be the red crayon they reach for.

 History of Eat A Red Apple Day